Stochastic Optimal Control of a Sailboat

 In general, stochastic optimal trajectories ``bounce'' between these red and blue switching fronts as they approach $\mathcal{T}$.

-At $\sigma = 0,$ the switching fronts lie at constant $\theta$, corresponding to the angles that locally maximize the projection of the polar speed plot (Fig.~\ref{fig_polarplot}) onto the axis of the wind.
-This is because, once a sailboat has hit this front, it can switch tack and steer at this constant angle that maximizes its speed towards the target (see Fig.~\ref{fig_sto_trajs}(a)).
+With $\sigma = 0,$ the switching fronts lie at constant $\theta$, corresponding to the angles that locally maximize the projection of the polar speed plot (Fig.~\ref{fig_polarplot}) onto the axis of the wind.
+Once a sailboat hits this front, it can switch tack and stay at this constant angle that maximizes its speed towards the target (see Fig.~\ref{fig_sto_trajs}(a)).
 As $\sigma$ increases, these switching fronts contract more tightly around $\theta = 0^\circ, 180^\circ$.
 As the future wind state grows more uncertain with larger $\sigma$, the optimal policy becomes more conservative and constrains the boat to smaller excursions in $\theta$ before switching to the opposite tack.
-We observe that, in these zero-drift problems, our accurate model for the switching operator makes the switching grids modestly more conservative, switching earlier by a few degrees in Fig.~\ref{fig_sto_switch}(b,c).
+We observe that in these zero-drift problems, our improved switching operator makes the switching grids modestly more conservative, switching earlier by a few degrees in Fig.~\ref{fig_sto_switch}(b,c).